 Prevalent economic turmoil is usually a trigger for political instability.
 Look at the so-referred to as Arab Spring that shook the Center East a ten years in the past, toppling regimes and launching civil wars.
 Mounting food stuff prices and unemployment

 were among the essential triggers.
-Climbing costs
+Climbing c

 could once again foment political instability in the Middle East